-Note: The sign (+ or -) of the scale/counts value is be used to invert the parameter's direction of adjustment relative to the incoming data.
+Note: The sign (+ or -) of the scale/counts value is used to invert the parameter's direction of adjustment relative to the incoming data.
+Be aware that if the sign on the scale/counts value is switched, the min and max values may need to be checked to ensure that the desired movement is possible.